DouglasUrner/GDP2/games/pong/notes.md

 1. Pair Program - build and test
 1. Create GitHub accounts
 1. Read / analyze Game Lab version that is close to the Unity tutorial
 1. C# vs. JavaScript
+JavaScript was designed to make it writing programs relatively easy, C# was designed to make it easy (well easier) to write *reliable* programs.
+Some of the differences between C# and JavaScript are:
    - Types
    - Objects
    - Storage
-JavaScript was designed to make it writing programs relatively easy, C# was designed to make it easy (well easier) to write *reliable* programs.
 1. Meet Unity
    - Match UI to the layout being used in the tutorial
 1. Commit regularly